battle-tactics-strategies

 Tactical Innovations of 1184

-- Decentralized Command: Yoshitsune delegated authority to his lieutenants, allowing for simultaneous, independent attacks.
+- Decentralized Command: Yoshitsune delegated authority to his lieutenants, allowing for simultaneous, independent attacks that converged at the decisive moment.

-- Force Concentration: Instead of a single line of attack, he used a fixing force (at the bridge) and a striking force (the flanking cavalry).
+- Force Concentration: Instead of a single line of attack, he used a fixing force (at the bridge) and a striking force (the flanking cavalry), a concept that would become standard in later Japanese warfare.

 Key Tactical Developments Derived from the Battles of Uji

 The combined lessons of the Uji battles had a profound impact on how samurai armies trained, organized, and fought.
 These engagements served as a stark contrast to the ritualized, archery-based warfare of earlier centuries.
-They forced a shift towards more dynamic and operational approaches.
+They forced a shift towards more dynamic and operational approaches that emphasized mobility, deception, and combined arms integration.

 The Dominance of the Mounted Archer (Yabusame)